Haydon Bridge

 Haydon Bridge is a village in Northumberland, England, which had a population of 2,184 in the 2011 census.
-Its most distinctive features are the two bridges crossing the River South Tyne: the picturesque original bridge for which the village was named (now restricted to pedestrian use) and a modern bridge which used to carry the A69 road.
+Its most distinctive features are the two bridges crossing the River South Tyne: the picturesque original bridge after which the village was named (now restricted to pedestrian use) and a modern bridge which used to carry the A69 road.
 A bypass was completed in 2009 and the A69 now bypasses the village to the south.

 The modern village is divided in two by the River South Tyne, whereas the old village (Haydon) was to the north, on the hill overlooking the river; all that remains is a Norman church now reduced in size from the original, which used stone taken from nearby Roman Hadrian's Wall.
 The A686 road joins the A69 just to the south east of the village, linking Haydon Bridge with Alston and Penrith.

 History

-In 1323, a Charter was granted for a market and fair to be held in the village, but as these gatherings so often ended in brawls between various families, they did not add to the peace of the district.
-That still happened in the 1970s also.
+In 1323 a Charter was granted for a market and fair to be held in the village, but as these gatherings so often ended in brawls between various families they did not add to the peace of the district.

 Governance

-Haydon Bridge is in the parliamentary constituency of Hexham, Guy Opperman of the Conservative Party is the Member of Parliament.
+Haydon Bridge is in the parliamentary constituency of Hexham.
+Joe Morris of the Labour Party is the Member of Parliament.

-Prior to Brexit, for the European Parliament its residents voted to elect MEP's for the North East England constituency.

 For local government purposes it belongs to Northumberland County Council a unitary authority.

 Economy

 The village has four pubs and two hotels.

-A few years ago, the 'old foundry' as locals called it (based on its earlier use as an ironworks established in 1843) was demolished to make way for new accommodation specifically for past and present Haydon Bridge residents.
+A few years ago the 'old foundry' as locals called it (based on its earlier use as an ironworks established in 1843) was demolished to make way for new accommodation specifically for past and present Haydon Bridge residents.
 The new flats are modern buildings designed to fit in with the rest of the architecture of the village.

 Schools

-There are two schools: Shaftoe Trust Academy and Haydon Bridge High School.
+There are two schools: Wise Shaftoe Trust Academy and Haydon Bridge High School.

 Ecology

-The Haydon Bridge area plays host to a variety of different species.
-Most notably, the elusive red squirrel.
-However, grey squirrels are moving through the area and the group Haydon Bridge Red Squirrels was set up to combat this and preserve the threatened red squirrel.
+The Haydon Bridge area plays host to a variety of different species, most notably the elusive red squirrel.
+However grey squirrels are moving through the area and the group Haydon Bridge Red Squirrels was set up to combat this and preserve the threatened red squirrel.

 Transport

 Road

-Old Haydon Bridge across the River South Tyne within the village itself was originally built around 1309, but had to be rebuilt in 1776 following a flood.
-Listed as a Grade II structure it is now only available to pedestrian traffic.
+Old Haydon Bridge across the River South Tyne within the village itself was originally built around 1309 but had to be rebuilt in 1776 following a flood.
+Listed as a Grade II structure it is now available only to pedestrians.

 The new Haydon Bridge Bypass, opened in 2009, now carries the A69 across the river and railway some half a mile to the west of the village.